 At breakfast the next morning we are more than awake.
 Two elephants step from the bush straight to our truck.
 They obviously are on their way down to the river and they wonder about our strange house in evidence.
 Either of them watches through our window.
 We have the weird feeling that he definitely knows what’s going on: „You are in there, I can see you!
 Big brother is watching you!“

-After all he trots past our truck, takes a look at me as I lean out of the door on the opposite side and both elephants disappear silently in the bush.
+Finally, he trots past our truck, glances once more at me as I lean out the door on the other side, then both elephants disappear silently into the bush.

-Win and I remain marveling.
-We have elephants in our front yard as other people have moles – isn’t it pretty cool?
+Win and I are left in awe.
+We have elephants in our front yard as other people have moles – somehow we think it’s really cool.
 Wow!

 THE BEAUTY OF NOTHING